• Travel Resources

 Visiting Ngatea Water Gardens

-• The Ngatea gardens are open Sunday to Thursday from 10 am to 4 pm (summer) and only on Sunday in the winter (May to September).
-They also open by appointment.
-Check their official webpage for details.
+- The Ngatea gardens are open Sunday to Thursday from 10 am to 4 pm (summer) and only on Sundays in the winter (May to September).
+They are also open by appointment.

 Stay in Paeroa